 Julia Driver is Professor of Philosophy at Washington University in St. Louis.
-She received her Ph.D. from the Johns Hopkins University.
-She specializes in normative ethical theory, moral psychology, and Humean accounts of moral agency.
-She is the author of Uneasy Virtue (Cambridge, 2001), Ethics: the Fundamentals (Blackwell, 2006), and Consequentialism (Routledge, 2011), as well as a number of articles.
+She received her Ph.D. in Philosophy from the Johns Hopkins University.
+She works in Ethical Theory and Moral Psychology, and is the author of three books: Uneasy Virtue (Cambridge, 2001), Ethics: the Fundamentals (Blackwell, 2006), and Consequentialism (Routledge, 2011), as well as a number of articles.
 She is currently working on a book manuscript, Blame and the Moral Emotions.

 Driver has published articles in Journal of Philosophy, Australasian Journal of Philosophy, Philosophy, Ethics, Nous, Philosophy & Phenomenological Research, amongst other journals.
 She has received a Laurance S. Rockefeller Fellowship from Princeton University, a Young Scholar's Award from Cornell University's Program on Ethics and Public Life, an NEH Fellowship, and an HLA Hart Fellowship at Oxford University.